The Bridge FAQs

 Q: What is the Race Card Project™?

 A: In 2010, Michele Norris began inviting people to distill their thoughts on the word race to six words.
 She and her team printed 200 postcards and issued a call to action.
-Today, we’ve archived more than 50,000 submissions from all 50 states and 62 countries.
+Today, we’ve collected more than 200,000 submissions from all 50 states and 90 countries.
 It starts with just six words, but most “authors” trust the project enough to sign their names, provide back-stories explaining their words and even send photos and artifacts.
 Visit theracecardproject.com to read more and see some of the cards for yourself.

 Q: So what’s the purpose of the Bridge?